alexanderperrin/threejs-ballooning/README.md

 Use the arrow keys or the left and right sides of the screen on touch devices to move the balloon.

 ## Features
-- Procedurally generated infinite terrain
+- Procedurally generated infinite terrain & tree placement
 - Happy flapping birds
-- Shore detection algorithms for boathouse placement
+- Shoreline boathouse placement
 - Pleasant mountain ballooning
-- Performant statically batched tree rendering
+- Statically batched tree rendering
 - Runs on desktop and mobile

 ## Development